 Flying is like a bowl of warm, lumpy oatmeal.
-Either you like it or you don’t.
-Like many others, I hate flying, but I actually enjoy oatmeal, lumps and all.
-I barely survived an international flight, because this trip raised my disdain for flying the not-so-friendly skies to an all-time high.
-My bowl of oatmeal in the guise of a flight from Germany to the United States turned into a distasteful dish loaded with a steady stream of stressful delays, detentions, and missed connections.
+Either you like it, or you don’t.
+On the one hand, I hate flying like millions of others.
+But on the other hand, I enjoy oatmeal, lumps and all.
+However, recent international flight to the United States turned my favorite dish into a distasteful one loaded with a steady stream of stressful delays, detentions, and missed connections.

 MY FIRST DELAY